-In all, there will be 74 apartments (where the YMCA had 218 bedrooms).
+In all, there are 74 apartments (where the YMCA had 218 bedrooms).
 There are two storeys of flats below street level – Lower Ground 2 and Lower Ground 1 above it.
 There are flats at Ground Level and on floors 1 to 15 above.
 Floors 16-17 contain two duplex apartments.

 The flats range from studio apartments to three-bedroom apartments.
 But most flats are one-bedroom or two-bedroom apartments.